3AceShowHand/csapp/lab3-attacklab/README.txt

 Linux binary with code-injection vulnerability.
 To be used for phases 1-3 of the assignment.

+Phase1, exploit string will redirect the program to execute an existing procedure.
+Phase2, injecting a small amount of code as part of your exploit string.
+Phase3, involves a code injection attack, but passing a string as argument.

     rtarget

 Linux binary with return-oriented programming vulnerability.
 To be